grean/react-native-knob/README.md

 # react-native-knob
-A simple and fully customizable React Native component that implements circular progress bar
+A simple and fully customizable React Native component that implements circular progress bar.

+It uses react-native-reanimated to get 60fps animation. and react-native-gesture-handler for the gestures.

 ## Works on both iPhone and Android
 | Iphone | Android |